AutoSTG/AutoSTG/README.md

 3. All trained model will be saved in `param/`.
 4. Searching and training with the given shell script:
    1. `cd src/` .
-   2. `bash run_on_gpu0.sh`.
+   2. `bash train_on_gpu0.sh`.
 The code will firstly load the best epoch from `params/`, and then train the models for `[epoch]`.

-6. Testing the model for PEMS-BAY on GPU 0:
+## Model Testing

-    ```
+[src/test_on_gpu0.sh](src/test_on_gpu0.sh) gives an example to test the model on the two datasets using the trained models.
+Here are the instructions to execute the shell script:
-    CUDA_VISIBLE_DEVICES=0 python train.py --config ../model/PEMS_BAY_FULL.yaml --epoch 0
+1. `cd src/`
-    ```
+2. `bash test_on_gpu0.sh`.

-   The code will directly give evaluation results on evaluation dataset and test dataset, without training.
+**Note that:** The given pre-trained models are trained under PyTorch 1.1.0 and can be loaded under other compatible versions (PyTorch 1.5.0 and 1.6.0 with Python 3.7 are tested) with expected behaviors (i.e., the same predicting error).

 ---